-Many Africans wear white to welcome good omen etc. You can never go wrong in an all-white outfit or white button-down blouse/shirt, sweater paired with a skirt/pants, dress, jeans, or a tote in corporate settings.
-You will be sending a message that you are innovative, perfectionist, and expressive.
+Many Africans wear white to welcome good omens etc. You can never go wrong in an all-white outfit or white button-down blouse/shirt, sweater paired with a skirt/pants, dress, jeans, or a tote in corporate settings.
+You will message that you are innovative, a perfectionist, and expressive.

 Green is peaceful to be around, friendly, and kind.
 This colour is very nurturing and rejuvenating.

-When you need to sustain your energy and keep a serene atmosphere, green is your go-to colour.
+Green is your go-to colour when you need to sustain your energy and keep a serene atmosphere.

-A jacket, necktie dress, polo shirt, skirt, or scarf is not a bad option for smart business or casual settings.
+A jacket, necktie dress, polo shirt, skirt, or scarf is not a bad option for innovative business or casual settings.

 Blue has long been known for conveying good communication and honesty.

-This colour conjures up stability, professionalism, trust, and reliability.
-In addition, blue is a soothing and calming colour, depending on its value and intensity.
+This colour conjures stability, professionalism, trust, and reliability.
+In addition, blue is a soothing colour, depending on its value and intensity.

-I recommend navy when you want to encourage self-reliance.
+I recommend the Navy when you want to encourage self-reliance.
 This colour exudes confidence, power, and authority.

-Navy is a great choice to wear when you want to be taken seriously and recognized for your knowledge.
+The Navy is a great choice when you want to be taken seriously and recognized for your knowledge.

 Wear it when you need to be the voice of reason or the mediator in a tense situation.

-The colour brown sends a message that you are stable, genuine, and persevering.
+The colour brown conveys that you are stable, genuine, and persevering.